marcammann/CSMapper/README.md

 ###Multi Value Transform

-From time to time we need to string multiple values together for display purposes or pre-processing for a specific property.
+When there is a need to string multiple values together for display purposes or pre-processing for a specific property.
 By creating a class that abides by the `CSMapper` protocol we can pass multiple values for a transformation.

 ####Example